Best wireless carrier in the U.S. 2026

 No multi-line discounts

-Mint Mobile is a great option for anyone who's interested in going prepaid.
-Fully owned by T-Mobile, the MVNO uses its parent service provider's fabulous 5G and LTE networks to offer expansive coverage at extremely competitive prices, with a unique plan structure that helps consumers save by getting multiple months of service in advance.
+Mint Mobile is a great option for anyone interested in going prepaid.
+Owned and operated by T-Mobile, the MVNO utilizes its parent service provider's fabulous 5G and LTE networks to offer expansive coverage at very competitive prices, with a unique plan structure that helps consumers save by getting multiple months of service in advance.

-For new customers, Mint Mobile's plans start at $15 per month (provided you pay for at least three months upfront) for the 5GB plan and go up to $30 per month for the top-tier unlimited plan, which no longer has a data cap.
-After the initial three months, you can choose to pay for six months at (slightly) higher prices or lock-in the original price by paying for a full year in advance.
-All plans come with unlimited talk and text and even free calling to Mexico, Canada, and the United Kingdom, along with mobile hotspot usage and Wi-Fi calling.
-Also, the highest unlimited plan comes with a dedicated 10GB of mobile hotspot data.
+For new customers, the plans offered by Mint Mobile start at just $15 per month (provided they pay for at least three months upfront) for the 5GB plan and go up to $30 per month for the top-tier unlimited plan, which no longer has a data cap (although speeds are reduced after 50GB of data usage).
+Once the initial three months are over, you can opt to pay for six months at (slightly) higher prices or lock-in the discounted prices by paying for a full year in advance.
+All plans come with unlimited talk and text, and even free calling to Mexico, Canada, and the United Kingdom, along with mobile hotspot usage and Wi-Fi calling.
+Also, the highest unlimited plan comes with dedicated 20GB mobile hotspot data.

 If you're curious about Mint Mobile but are not yet ready to commit for multiple months or an entire year, the operator even offers a free seven-day trial that runs alongside your existing carrier's plan, allowing you to test-run the service easily.